'Dancing With The Stars' Voting Phone Numbers: Vote Online Or By Phone For Your Favorite #DWTS Season 25 Couples

 Dancing with the Stars returns for its 25th season on September 18 and, once again, votes from fans will play a big part in which celebrity wins the Mirrorball trophy.
 Starting with the two-night premiere, fans can vote for their favorite couple online or by dialing one of the 13 toll-free phone numbers listed below.

 This season, 13 celebrities and their professional dance partners will show off their dance moves in the ABC ballroom.
-Each week, votes from the three Dancing with the Stars judges will be combined with votes from fans to determine who stays, and who goes.
+Each week, votes from the three Dancing with the Stars judges will be combined with votes from fans to determine who stays and who goes.

 If a couple scores near the bottom of the leaderboard after their weekly dance performances, that doesn’t mean they will be eliminated the following week.
 Couples who don’t receive high marks from the judges can boost their chances of advancing to the next week if they get enough votes from their fans.